 Every year, students from around the world choose to study with us and find it a life-changing experience.
 We want to keep you fully in the picture of what life is like here and what experiences you can make the most of.

-Stories of our students who will be graduating in 2017
+Stories of our past students

 I really enjoyed my time at the AECC University College.
 I write this at the end of my 4 years and time has flown by!
 I feel like have really had a great education here and made some friends for life.
 It’s going to be really sad to leave as it feels a lot like home now but at the same time I have learnt so much I feel prepared to go into the real world and become an actual chiropractor!